Cumbernauld: Early history

 There is a record of the charter of the lands of Lenzie and Cumbernauld, granted to William Comyn by Alexander II in 1216.
 Cumbernauld Castle was first built as a Norman-style motte and bailey castle.
 Owned by the Comyns, it was situated at the east end of the park, where the motte (mound) is still visible.
 The Flemings took possession of Cumbernauld Castle and its estate (c.1306) after Robert the Bruce murdered the Red Comyn.
 Robert Fleming was a staunch supporter of Bruce, and one of his companions that day.
 To provide proof that Comyn was dead, Fleming cut off his head in order to "let the deed shaw", a Fleming family motto ever since.
 On 1 October 1310 Robert the Bruce wrote to Edward II of England from Kildrum trying, unsuccessfully, to establish peace between Scotland and England.
 Abercromby describes Malcolm Fleming as returning home to Inverbervie with the formerly exiled 21-year-old King David II.
 Around 1371, the family built a second castle where the Cumbernauld House now stands.
 One castle wall exists but most of the stonework was recycled for the House or other buildings.
 King Robert III knighted Malcolm and granted Sir Malcolm Fleming and his heirs the charter to Cumbernauld Castle on 2 April 1406, just two days before the king's death.
 Malcolm (and his heir in 1427) were used as hostages to ransom James I back from the English.
 He also seems to have been arrested by James and imprisoned briefly in Dalkeith Castle.
 In 1440, this Malcolm Fleming attended the Black Dinner along with his 16-year-old friend Earl William Douglas and his 11-year-old brother David Douglas at Edinburgh Castle.
 Immediately after the dinner, at which a black bull's head was served, there was a trial on trumped-up charges and the brothers were beheaded in front of the 10-year-old King James II.
 Malcolm shared their fate three days later.
 Malcolm was succeeded by his son Robert.

-Skull & Crossbones Headstone in Old Parish cemetery from 1654.
-The oldest local engraving is from 1625.